amit-bhandari/Instant-Wallpaper-Changer/README.md

 Quickly change wallpaper by typing couple words

 Ever came something/someone in mind and wanted to change your wallapaper according to mood?
 What to do?

+Do you do the following?
+If yes, you are in a luck.
 Go to goole -> search something -> find good photo -> download -> browse to directtory -> set wallpaper

 This script will does all that in couple words after setup.